AP WORLD HISTORY EXAM: 3 HOURS AND 15 MINUTES

 - Explain and analyze significant issues in world history.

 - Develop an argument supported by an analysis of historical evidence.

 For sample multiple-choice questions, refer to the Course and Exam Description, Effective Fall 2016 (.pdf/6.39MB).
 You can also access a full practice exam reflecting the 2016-17 revisions (as well as several older practice exams) by logging in to your AP Course Audit account.

 An additional set of sample exam questions, originally published in the fall 2014 curriculum framework, is available in Sample Questions: AP World History Exam (.pdf/2.42MB).

 Past Exam Questions

-Still available are the free-response questions from past AP World History Exams.
-Included with the questions are scoring guidelines, sample student responses, and commentary on those responses, as well as exam statistics and the Student Performance Q&A (Chief Reader's Report) for past administrations.
+The College Board provides free-response questions from past AP World History Exams.
+Included with the questions are scoring guidelines, sample student responses, and commentary on those responses, as well as exam statistics and the Student Performance Q&A (Chief Reader's Report) for the May 2016 administrations and before.